LaurenceBudd/AI_Game/README.md

 # AI_Game

-# Project created to create a program that plays a text based simulation fighting game as efficiently as possible.
+Program that plays a text based simulation fighting game as efficiently as possible.